GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 * You want to run the same game server on different maps or game modes, you have no mods at all and want to save some disk space
 * You have a server template, a common base with some mods or configuration that you want to slightly decline in different versions by using a different config file
 * You're on a budget and have very limited disk space, but you just want to run multiple instances of the same game
-* Your sever has a low bandwidth and you are running a lot of game servers off of it, this method will allow you to update multiple instances at once
+* Your server has a low bandwidth and you are running a lot of game servers off of it, this method will allow you to update multiple instances at once

 ### Pros
 * Uses less disk space | Game server files, mods and addons are only installed once
-* Makes less maintainance | Update one, update all of them
+* Makes less maintenance | Update one, update all of them
 * Still customizable | You are able to use different config files in most cases

 ### Cons
-* Less versatile | Each instance share the same files, so they share the same mods as well unless your mods come from a workshop collection or you can chose what mods to load in start parameters
+* Less versatile | Each instance share the same files, so they share the same mods as well unless your mods come from a workshop collection or you can choose what mods to load in start parameters
 * Less reliable | If your game server gets broken, all of your instances are down at the same time; if one instance updates, other ones might crash because files will be inconsistent regarding the expected ones
 * Less secure | If your game server gets hacked somehow, all of your instances are broken at the same time